Why do we need another Netflix vegan documentaries list?

 2. What The Health (2017)

-Considered one of the top Netflix vegan documentaries, What The Health explores the links between milk and meat consumption and life-limiting diseases like diabetes and autoimmune disease.
+Considered one of the best vegan documentaries of all time, What The Health explores the links between the consumption of animal products and life-limiting diseases like diabetes and autoimmune disease.

-Produced by Oscar-award winning actor and vegan Joaquin Phoenix, the documentary unearths the impacts of highly processed food on health and looks at why leading health organisations still promote the meat industry.
+Produced by Oscar-award winning actor and legendary vegan icon Joaquin Phoenix, this documentary film unearths the impacts of highly processed foods on health and looks at why so many leading health organisations still promote the meat industry.
 It reaffirms what we’re all beginning to realise: choosing to eat a plant based diet is one of the most powerful actions we can take!

 3. Forks Over Knives (2011)

-Forks Over Knives breaks down the issues with an animal-based food supply chain and explores how eating a whole-foods, plant-based diet can help prevent and treat many developed-country diseases such as cardiovascular disease, cancer and diabetes.
+Forks Over Knives breaks down the issues with an animal-based food supply chain and explores how eating real food, like a whole food based vegan diet can help prevent and treat many chronic illnesses such as heart disease, cancer, and diabetes.

 4. Cowspiracy: The Sustainability Secret (2014)